ygorcosta/wedeploy.com/ui/src/pages/terms/index.md

 ##### 7. Fees

-There are currently no fees associated with an End Users use of WeDeploy during the Alpha Term.
-Use of WeDeploy may be subject to fees under a separate agreement upon conclusion of the Alpha Term.
+There are currently no fees associated with an End Users use of WeDeploy during the Beta Term.
+Use of WeDeploy may be subject to fees under a separate agreement upon conclusion of the Beta Term.

 ##### 8. Term and Termination

-This Agreement will terminate upon expiration of the Alpha Term.
+This Agreement will terminate upon expiration of the Beta Term.
 Sections # will survive termination of this agreement.

 ##### 9. Feedback